 This July marks one year since I published my first travel post on this blog.
 It also marks a year of major changes as I quit what used to be my dream job and ventured out to the big wide world.

 There is so much to reflect on the past blogging year but above all I have found something I’m truly passionate about.
 Blogging isn’t just about writing down whatever comes out of my mind.
 It’s about reflecting on what I’ve seen and learned from every journey.
 It’s about keeping the finest memories alive.
 It’s about me learning to untangle complex thoughts and reveal myself to readers as a person.
-It also gives me something to look back and see how far I have gone in terms of physical distance and emotional growth.
-This time last year I was just scanning flights to Italy while enjoying my last days at work.
-Less than two months later I would leave Vietnam for the metropolitan city of Milan, having my first couch-surfing experience, doing my first trek near the border with Switzerland and starting to draft my big travel plan to backpack around Europe.
+It also gives me something to look back and see how far I have gone.
+This time last year, I was just scanning flights to Italy while enjoying my last days at work.
+Less than two months later I would leave Vietnam for Italy, having my first couch-surfing experience, doing my first trek and starting to draft my big travel plan to backpack around Europe.
 It’s been a long journey.
-Now here I am, 6000 miles away from home, seeing breadth and depth of New Zealand while picking up new knowledge to transit my career.
+Now here I am, 6000 miles away from home, seeing breadth and depth of New Zealand while picking up new skills and knowledge to transit my career.

-I recall writing drafts for the blog anytime and anywhere — in my head as I was climbing mountains, on the phone when I was waiting for the metro, on my notebooks when touring the museums, and most of the time, on my laptop during long-hour bus rides.
+I recall writing drafts for the blog anytime and anywhere — when I was climbing mountains, waiting for the metro, touring museums, and most of the time, during bus rides.
 And remember Confessions of a Blogger Beginner published earlier this year?
 I was so preoccupied about blogging those days, you know, counting likes and comments all the time.
 It ended up being one of the most active posts by far, warming my heart with words of encouragement and so much love from other fellow bloggers.
 So let me take this chance to thank you for having followed my journey, for stopping by this blog to read my travel stories and share yours.
 Thank you for making me feel part of this growing community.
 Here’s to more years of blogging to come!